scrummett/CUNY-Data_607-Spring_2025/README.md

 Now from windows
 After changing the user name
 after changing the user email
 changing the unser name back to pkowalchuk
+back to the student